 When visiting Tallinn, one of the most important aspects to take into account is the weather.
-Tallinn enjoys soft summers but suffers from harsh winters.
-Some people love the Estonian winter, but it can be too cold for others.
+Tallinn enjoys soft summers but suffers from VERY harsh winters.
+Some people love the Estonian winter, but it is definitely not for everybody.

 In my opinion, summer is the perfect time to be in this region of the world.
-During August, the weather was fantastic.
+During June, July, and August, the weather is fantastic.
 Temperatures never got past 25 ºC, and the nights were cool but never too chilly.
 It rains quite frequently, but there are many sunny days too.
 You can go to the beach, enjoy the city or go hiking.

 So when visiting Tallinn, bear in mind that winters here can be dark and cold.
-It’s safer to stay during the summertime.
+It’s much more enjoyable to stay during summertime.